April 1 – M6P 4A2

 Any money that was given to me, I passed on to others on the street.
 This aligned with my feelings, as people chose to give me (a saxophone wielding, appropriately layered, healthy-looking person) money, while ignoring others who are without food, warmth, shelter… I didn’t make much, but I was happy to pass it on (just like the Fraggles, down in Fraggle Rock!).

 After the month, I had planned on recording this music in a church (for the acoustic properties), but as April progressed it became clear that the outdoor/city setting was an inseparable part of the project.
 The bridge at St Clair and Yonge (from April 27th) had such a staggering sound that it was easy to decide to record in that space.
 The recordings are now finished, so stay tuned for a CD release sometime this fall [delayed to spring 2020]!
-I am beyond excited to share this music which feels so honest, connected, and meaningful (to me).
+I am beyond excited to share this music which, to me, feels so honest, connected, and meaningful.
 Below is a small sample to whet your appetites.

 As I strive to live with compassion, I am grateful to all those around me who give and receive from the heart.
 Thank you.